zerospiel/docs/docs/admin/access/credentials/cluster-identity-distribution.md

     type: Opaque
     ```

-2. The KCM controller retrieves all the ProviderInterfaces from the regional cluster registered with `region1` Region
+2. The KCM controller retrieves all the `ProviderInterfaces` from the regional cluster registered with `region1` Region
-and looks for the `AzureClusterIdentity` object definition under `spec.clusterIdentities` of each ProviderInterface
+and looks for the `AzureClusterIdentity` object definition under `spec.clusterIdentities` of each `ProviderInterface`
 object.
 If nothing found, the cluster identity distribution will not work.

 3. The KCM controller copies the `test/azure-cluster-identity-secret` `Secret` and `test/azure-cluster-identity`
-AzureClusterIdentity objects from the management to the regional cluster.
+`AzureClusterIdentity` objects from the management to the regional cluster.

 ## ProviderInterface Configuration

-A Credential in k0rdent could reference more than one ClusterIdentity type and each of those identities might have
+A `Credential` in k0rdent could reference more than one `ClusterIdentity` type and each of those identities might have
 its own transitive references.
 It’s important to have a mechanism to reliably identify all referenced resources to e.g. distribute them across
 namespaces and multiple regions.

-The ProviderInterface object which is a part of the ProviderTemplate should define a set of identity kinds, each
+The `ProviderInterface` object which is a part of the `ProviderTemplate` should define a set of identity kinds, each
 with its own reference-resolution instructions.
 Providers included with {{{ docsVersionInfo.k0rdentName }}} already
-have a preconfigured ProviderInterface as part of the ProviderTemplate.
+have a preconfigured ProviderInterface as part of the `ProviderTemplate`.
 If you are using a custom or Bring-Your-Own
 provider, you must properly configure the ProviderInterface `spec.clusterIdentities` field to enable Cluster
 Identity distribution.

-The example of the ProviderInterface object for the Azure provider:
+The example of the `ProviderInterface` object for the Azure provider:

 ```yaml
 apiVersion: k0rdent.mirantis.com/v1beta1